ischang/writing_portfolio/docs/about.md

 - "...has a big zit on her cheek.
 Also needs to stop biting her nails." ~ Older sibling (dim sum parking lot, 2012)

 - "Lots of Pusheen plushies on her desk.
-Can probably drink twice her weight in La Croix." ~ Friendly co-worker (watercooler, 2017)
+Can probably drink twice her weight in La Croix." ~ Friendly co-worker (by the watercooler, 2017)

 - "aWOOOooOoOoOOooo" ~ Her dog (dog park, every time)

 ## ![egg](assets/eggs.png){  width="40" }credits